ygfalcon/Solsniper-zero/README.md

 The default workflow is intentionally simple:

 1. Send SOL to the desired wallet.
 A default keypair (`keypairs/default.json`) **and** configuration (`config.toml`) are bundled for out-of-the-box runs and can be funded directly.
-2. Run `./run.sh` for a fully automated launch.
-This script executes `python scripts/launcher.py` and forwards any additional options.
+2. Run `./start.py` for a fully automated launch.
+This script forwards to `python scripts/launcher.py` and is the canonical entry point.
-   On macOS, double-click `start.command` to invoke the same Python launcher from the Finder.
+   For convenience, `run.sh` and `start.command` are symlinks to this Python shim.
    The launcher auto-selects the sole keypair and active configuration, validates RPC endpoints, and warns if the wallet balance is below `min_portfolio_value`.
-   `run.sh`, `start.command`, and `make start` all forward to this Python entry point for consistent behaviour across platforms.
+   `start.py`, `run.sh`, `start.command`, and `make start` all forward to this Python entry point for consistent behaviour across platforms.
    All startup output is also appended to `startup.log` in the project directory for later inspection.
    Output from environment preflight checks is written to `preflight.log`, which is truncated before each run and rotated to `preflight.log.1` once it exceeds 1 MB so the previous run